hasansamee/Gotya/README.md

 3. Group people can track any of their members.

-4. BLE devices have battery lasting for more than years. ** you don’t need to charge them**.
+4. BLE devices have battery lasting for more than years. you don’t need to charge them.

 ## What we learned